 Every person deserves acceptance and understanding

 LGBTQ people are more likely to be affected by mental health problems, including anxiety, depression, suicidal feelings and substance misuse.
 The higher prevalence of mental health issues within the LGBTQ community is due to a range of factors, including discrimination, homophobia/biphobia/transphobia and isolation.
-Many LGBTQ people don't use mainstream support services because they're afraid of stigma, discrimination or a lack of understanding.
-This service, provided by METRO, is available to our students:
+Many LGBTQ people do not use mainstream support services because they are afraid of stigma, discrimination or a lack of understanding.
+This service, provided by METRO, is available to our students.